Do you have a hunch that the foreshadowing examples in this post will help you understand what the heck it actually is?

-Through these examples, we’ve seen how writers maneuver readers through the storyline by using foreshadowing techniques.
+Through these examples, we’ve seen how writers maneuver readers through the storyline by using the foreshadowing technique.
 Foreshadowing engages readers by creating dramatic tension or page-turning suspense.

-Screenwriters also use this technique to keep their viewers on the edge of their seats.
+Screenwriters also use this foreshadowing technique to keep their viewers on the edge of their seats.

 But how does this work?